Feyn

 by: Chris Cave

-A confusion matrix provides a summary or all correct and incorrect classifiactions made by a binary classifier Model.
-Here we provide an example
+A confusion matrix provides a summary or all correct and incorrect classifications made by a binary classifier Model.

 import feyn